fishinwind/workshop/rst/Block_1/class-2.rst

 .. warning::

     Be careful with `rm -r` and `rm -rf`.
-You can accidentially remove entire directories that you didn't intent to.
+You can accidentially remove entire directories that you didn't intend to.

 Mmoving and copying files
 =========================